forevermatt/mosaic/Plan.md

 D = abs(R[a] - R[b]) + abs(G[a] - G[b]) + abs(B[a] - B[b])

 Only accuracy calculations at matching resolutions give a meaningful comparison.

+## Glossary ##

+- *guide image*:
+  The image that the mosaic is trying to mimic.
+- *slice* (aka. guide image slice):
+  A portion of the original guide image.
+- *source images*:
+  The images being used to recreate the guide image as a mosaic.